 - Reflect and Reorient.
 After you’ve gained some distance from your experience, it’s time to start identifying the factors that led to your burnout.
 Start by reflecting on the timeline of events.
 When did your stress levels first start to rise?
 What was going on at work?
 Outside of work?
 Have you had this experience before, or is this the first time you’ve experienced burnout?
 Next, reflect on the nature of your stress.
 As you’ve probably heard, stress is not always bad.
 Researchers have found that challenge stress–the stress associated with achieving an important goal—is positively related to job satisfaction.
 Hindrance stress—the stress associated with barriers that prevent us from getting work done–is negatively related with job satisfaction.
 If you’ve had a burnout experience, you’ve probably been dealing with a lot of hindrance stress.
 With that in mind, think about the way work gets done in your organization.
 Some experts argue that burnout is the result of working in a dysfunctional organization.
 Finally, consider your own personality, values, and attitudes toward work, your organization, and your job.
 Researchers have found that people with certain personality traits are more prone to burnout.
 Through these reflections, your goal is to learn from your experience and gain insights that will prevent future episodes of burnout.

 - Rebuild a more resilient you.
 If you have gone through burnout, the good news is this: you can use this experience to become a stronger, wiser, and more resilient person.
 But that will require intentional effort on your part and a commitment to practicing self-care.
 As you design your own self-care plan, realize that multiple pathways exist.
 Start by rethinking your approach to your job; you will probably need to change some of your workday habits.
 Your physical health is critical: researchers have found that leaders and managers are more effective when they are eating right, sleeping well, and getting exercise.
+Getting more exercise is an easier enough thing to do.
+For example, you could decide to pick up a new skill whilst you’re at it, such as tennis.
+There are so many places that you could learn this sport at, such as these Tennis Lessons Seattle WA.
+This is a good sport to try, because on the one hand you are exercising and on the other hand you are learning a new skill.
 Your mental perspective is also important: Stanford psychologist Alia Crum has argued that stress can be good for leaders if they know how to manage it.
 Be sure to consider your emotional response to the vicissitudes of work and life: new research suggests that psychological flexibility and emotional agility can make you a more effective leader.
 And as you build your self-care plan, be sure to take a holistic approach, considering all aspects of who you are and what’s important to you: research shows that your spiritual life—those aspects of your life that provide a sense of meaning, purpose, and coherence–can help increase your resilience.

 As you consider these four steps, remember this: if you’re not taking care of yourself, you’re not going to be able to take care of your team—at least not for the long haul.
 At some point, your patience, your health, your energy, or your effectiveness is going to give.
 Without some type of self-care strategy, you’re doing yourself—and the people that depend on you—a disservice.